MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 Download here: [SharePoint Migration Tool](https://spmtreleasescus.blob.core.windows.net/install/default.htm).
 4. Start SPMT.
 Select **Sign in**, and enter your Microsoft 365 username and password.<br><br>![SharePoint Migration Tool](media/spmt-intro.png).

-5. When prompted for "Where is your data?", select **File share**.
+5. Select **File share**.
 Enter the path to your Azure file share where your data is located.

 6. Follow the remaining prompts as normal, including your target location.
 For more info, see [How to use the SharePoint Migration Tool](/sharepointmigration/how-to-use-the-sharepoint-migration-tool).